Get to know the specialists at Atlantic Health System’s maternity centers and their role in labor and delivery:

 Atlantic Health System medical centers use a family-centered approach to childbirth.
 You will be assigned a mother baby nurse who will care for both you and your baby and communicate with the rest of the team for specific needs.

 Your baby will be evaluated at birth and seen usually once a day by a pediatrician while you are in the hospital.
 The pediatrician or nurse practitioner will stop by your room and explain your baby's progress.
 Be sure to ask any questions you may have at this time.

-A neonatologist is a pediatrician with advanced training in treating premature or sick infants.
-If your obstetrician feels it is necessary, a neonatologist may be present at your baby's delivery.
-The neonatologist works mainly in our Neonatal Intensive Care Units.
+A neonatology specialist is a pediatrician with advanced training in treating premature or sick infants.
+If your obstetrician feels it is necessary, a neonatology specialist may be present at your baby's delivery.
+He or she works mainly in our Neonatal Intensive Care Units.

 Perinatal Clinical Nurse Specialist

 The perinatal clinical nurse specialist is an advanced practice nurse responsible for in-service education, new staff orientation, updating protocols, implementing changes in practice, and translating research into practice.
 The nurse specialist may also work with high-risk patients or new parents with special needs.

 Doulas are non-medical professionals who have specialized training in providing physical and emotional support to women in labor.
 If needed, a postpartum doula can assist the mother during her hospital stay, providing breastfeeding support and guidance on caring for her newborn.
 Learn more about our hospital doula service >

 The social worker can assist you and your family with pregnancy-related problems, financial resources, WIC referrals and New Jersey FamilyCare, plus home care services, equipment and insurance coverage for special needs.

 Our patient liaison/concierge coordinates services such as massages, guest meals or special requests.
 Maternity tours are also arranged through the patient liaison/concierge.